Popcorn Shrimp

 Total Time 20 minutes

-Popcorn Shrimp is an easy delicious recipe for crispy bite-sized fried shrimp with a bold zesty Cajun flavor.
+Popcorn Shrimp is an easy delicious recipe for crispy bite-sized shrimp with a bold zesty Cajun flavor.
 A perfect party appetizer!
+Try today!

-From Dynamite Shrimp to Shrimp Tempura, battered and deep-fried shrimp makes the most addictive Seafood dish for any occasion!
+Popcorn Shrimp are a bite-size restaurant favorite appetizer.
+From Dynamite Shrimp to Shrimp Tempura, battered and deep-fried shrimp makes the most addictive seafood dish for any occasion!

 Sabrina’s Popcorn Shrimp Recipe

 Are you looking for a delicious and easy-to-make appetizer that’s a surefire crowd-pleaser?
 Look no further than Popcorn Shrimp!
 These crunchy bites aren’t just irresistible, they are super simple to make too.
-With a few basic ingredients and about 20 minutes, you can have tasty fried shrimp with bold Louisiana Cajun flavor.
-Serve them as a starter, recreate a classic diner basket with fries and coleslaw, or load them into a hoagie for an amazing sandwich!
+Serve them as a starter, recreate a classic dinner basket with fries and coleslaw, or load them into a hoagie for an amazing sandwich!

-Popcorn Shrimp is an easy delicious recipe for crispy bite-sized fried shrimp with a bold zesty Cajun flavor.
+Popcorn Shrimp is an easy delicious recipe for crispy bite-sized shrimp with a bold zesty Cajun flavor.
 A perfect party appetizer!
+Try today!

 Yield 6 servings